 So why do you want “muscle” as a 50-year-old woman that is supposed to be aging “gracefully?”

-Because the more lean muscle you have on your body, the more skeletal support you have, and most importantly, the easier it is to lower your body fat!
+Because the more lean muscle you have, the more skeletal support you have, and most importantly, the easier it is to lower your body fat!
 And the more fat you burn, the lower your chances of having conditions like diabetes, high blood pressure, heart disease, stroke, sleep apnea, osteoarthritis, liver and kidney disease.
 It all goes together!

-At this age, it’s all about the foods you are putting in your body, the exercises that you put your body through, and the mindset you have to keep you going.
+At this age, it’s all about the foods you are putting in your body, the exercises that you do, and the mindset you have to keep you going.

 Smaller Meal Portions Are Key To Keeping Your Weight (and Belly Size) Down!